ageis/phpeditor/README.md

 Due to security concerns.
 I do not recommend working without them.
 Here are the default credentials:

 username: editor
-password: 9i7y5r
+password: 3d1t0r

-Use the htpasswd utility or this generator: http://www.htaccesstools.com/htpasswd-generator/ to create a replacement login.
+Use the htpasswd utility in the apache2-utils package to create a replacement login.